bengro/ikea-app/README.md

 ### Issues
   1. When crawling the data, title and description were omitted by the crawler.
 (When training the pages it worked fine.)
-  2. After collecting the data, I needed to define "inputs" to make the API searchable.
-Couldn't find a way to do it.
+  2. After collecting the data, I wanted to make the data set available to access via REST.
+      I did not manage to do so, as for my crawled data set I could not find a way to define "inputs".

 ### Changed plan
   1. Scrap **500KB worth of products** from IKEA, steal the title from the alt description.
   2. Download data as JSON - ship them with web app.
+  3. Write an abstract Data layer such that we could replace the static json file, with a rest call easily.
   3. Provide a web app to search and browse IKEA products.